purechilab/newstack_cdw/README.md

 ## Ansible Demo

-THe Full Ansible Demo requires access to 2 x FlashArrays
+The Full Ansible Demo requires access to 2 x FlashArrays

 Demo 3 is an active cluster playbook. you can skip this if you only have 1 array